apache/incubator-retired-slider/app-packages/accumulo/README.txt

 Verify the content using
   zip -Tv slider-accumulo-app-package*.zip

-While appConfig.json and resources.json are not required for the package they work well as the default configuration for Slider apps.
-So it is advisable that when you create an application package for Slider, include sample/default resources.json and appConfig.json for a minimal Yarn cluster.
+appConfig-default.json and resources-default.json are not required to be packaged.
+These files are included as reference configuration for Slider apps and are suitable for a one-node cluster.

 In the maven packaging case, the version of Accumulo used for the app package can be adjusted by adding a flag such as